Ian Pfennigwerth – Biography

 Ian Pfennigwerth was awarded a PhD by the University of Newcastle in 2005.
 Previously he had spent 35 years in the Royal Australian Navy (RAN) in seagoing, staff and overseas postings, his last twelve years being spent primarily in the intelligence sphere.

 He commanded the guided missile destroyer HMAS Perth II, served as Director of Naval Intelligence for three years and was the Defence Attaché in Beijing for two.
 Resigning in 1992, he built a consultancy in Asian business development for the Australian ITC sector.

 His eight published books have cemented his reputation in the field.
 He won the inaugural Tenix HMAS Perth Award for 2008-2010, resulting in a comparative study of the origins, construction and service of the RAN ships named Arunta and Warramunga.
-In August 2010 Ian was awarded the ADFA History Fellowship to research and write the history of the Academy, and this was published in December 2012.
+In August 2010 Ian was awarded the Australian Defence Force Academy History Fellowship to research and write the history of the Academy, and this was published in December 2012.

 From 2006 to 2012 Ian edited the Naval Historical Society of Australia’s Journal of Australian Naval History, and he has contributed the naval chapters to the three books edited by Peter Dean of the Australian National University on Australia at war in 1942-45, published by the Cambridge University Press.